 What is Assertive Anger?

-Assertive Anger is the ability to resolve conflicts in a way that is productive and respectful to everyone concerned.
-It means you are talking about the situation that has caused disharmony without intentionally hurting other peoples feelings.
+Assertive Anger Management is a communication tool used to resolve conflicts in a way that is productive and respectful to everyone concerned.
+It means you’re openly and honestly talking about the situation that has caused disharmony without intentionally hurting other peoples feelings.

 Assertive anger is the middle ground when it comes to anger.

 There Are 4 Types of Anger Management Responses

 Aggressive anger can get out of control and causes more problems for everyone involved.
 It can get violent and nasty.